Pigeon Island (New Zealand)

 Pigeon Island / Wāwāhi Waka is an island in the northern reaches of New Zealand's Lake Wakatipu, near the township of Glenorchy.
 It is 170 hectares in size and is the largest island in the lake.
 In 1884, during Queen Victoria's reign, it was gifted by the Crown as a reserve to the people of Queenstown district for their use and enjoyment.

 There are several walking tracks around the island which makes it easy to navigate to most parts of the island.

-Because its proximity to the lake creates a mild climate it is the only place in the Wakatipu Basin in which naturally occurring Kahikatea can be found.
+Because its proximity to the lake creates a mild climate it is the only place in the Wakatipu Basin in which naturally occurring kahikatea can be found.

 Flora and fauna

 Several native New Zealand birds can be found on Pigeon Island / Wāwāhi Waka, including tūī, kererū, bellbird, pipipi and yellow-crowned parakeet.
 Buff weka were translocated from Stevensons Island in 2006 and are now commonly seen.

-As well as kahikatea (white pine) other native tree species include: miro, matai, rata, mistletoe and red beech.
+As well as kahikatea (white pine) other native tree species include: miro, mataī, rātā, mistletoe and red beech.